 - idiomatic expressions

 - appropriate social and cultural conventions

 Taking a newspaper article and deleting every 6th, 7th or 8th word, (such as articles/determinants, prepositions, verbs, adjectives, pronoms relatifs) and then testing yourself by filling in the blanks.

 Accommodation for Documented Disability

-If you have any special needs that require special accommodation please email firstname.lastname@example.org.
+If you have accessibility needs that require accommodation please email firstname.lastname@example.org.